mcogswell/figqa-pytorch/README.md

 Observations:

-* The LSTM achieves slightly better than the 50% performance it is supposed to achieve on validation/test data, so there might be some bias in the validation set.
+* The LSTM achieves slightly better than the 50% performance it is supposed to achieve on validation/test data, so __there might be some bias in the validation set__.
 If so, the bias is small and not very sigificant.

-* All models implemented here achieve much higher validation2 accuracies than the corresponding models reported in the paper.
-Why is this?
+* __All models implemented here achieve much higher validation2 accuracies than the corresponding models reported in the paper.__ Why is this?
 I don't know, but two possible explanations relate to slow training dynamics and minor differences in hyperparameters.
     * The RN runs into an obstacle during training.
 From about iteration 100K to